status-im/help.status.im/docs/style-guide/style-conventions.md

     | Incorrect | Check the "Safely open apps on your Mac" article at [https://support.apple.com/en-us/HT202491](https://support.apple.com/en-us/HT202491). |
     | Incorrect | Check [https://support.apple.com/en-us/HT202491](https://support.apple.com/en-us/HT202491) on the Apple Support website. |

-- For external links, add the `{:target="_blank"}` at the end of the URL to open the link in a new broser tab.
+- For external links, add the `{:target="_blank"}` at the end of the URL to open the link in a new browser tab.
 Example:

     For the Mac version, use the `[Status website :octicons-tab-external-16:](https://status.im/get){:target="_blank"}`